deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 The next line will show different information depending on the context:

-- If logged into Azure, shows the current Azure subscription.
+- If logged into the Az CLI, shows the current Azure subscription.
 - If logged into Kubernetes, shows the current k8s context and namespace.

 Lastly, the prompt character is shown on the final line to accept user input.